Orbital Space Settlement Tasks

 • Talk about space settlements.
 Right now, space settlements are not really part of the national or global dialogue.
 The first task before us is to change that.
 Space settlement will require an enormous amount of work, and nobody will do that work if they aren't at least familiar with the concept.

-• For the same reason, write articles, letters to the editor, blogs, letters to politicians, web sites, MySpace pages, technical papers, etc., etc. about orbital space settlement.
+• For the same reason, write articles, letters to the editor, blogs, letters to politicians, web sites, technical papers, etc., etc. about orbital space settlement.

-• Create Flash animations, videos, and images explaining orbital space settlement concepts.
+• Create animations, videos, and images explaining orbital space settlement concepts.
 Spread them around the web.

-• Get celebrities to say nice things about space colonization.
-Recent comments by Stephen Hawking got a lot of good press.
+• Get celebrities to say nice things about space settlement.

 Technical

 • Find the lowest Earth orbit where a space settlement will not enter the Earth's atmosphere for at least 100 years without reboost, but which does not have excessive radiation.
-This is probably the best place to build the first colony for the simple reason that it's close to Earth.
+This is probably the best place to build the first settlement for the simple reason that it's close to Earth.
+Click here for more detail.

 • Determine the amount of shield necessary to reduce radiation levels inside a settlement to a level comparable to the highest-radiation cities on Earth.